chalmerlowe/intro_to_sprinting/class_materials/git_overview.md

 where they can work on adding features and squashing bugs.
 When finished, they push the code back into `origin`, for other contributers to see and pull from.

+## Objectives

+Through participating in this session, attendees will be able to:

+* Understand why git is used in an open source project
+* Use basic git commands to:
+    * get a copy of an open source project
+    * save modifications/additions/deletions to the project
+    * submit those changes to the project
+    * incorporate other's changes to the project
+    * verify the status of the project repository
+    * perform basic troubleshooting

+**NOTE**: this will be a **hands-on** overview of git.
+It is incredibly powerful with many options and capabilities.
+The goal is to get you **started** with git, but it will take time and practice on your own to make you into an expert.

 ### Command-line interface

 We will be using `git` from the command line in this course.
 There are a lot of commands, and they can be kind of confusing.
 That's OK... it will start to make sense once you do it a few times.
 And that's why you're here!